YenWenWang/NSFInvasion2022/Linux/Intro.markdown

   <summary><b><u>Click to learn more!</u></b></summary>
   You can make all directories at once!
   <pre>mkdir -p Knowledge/Facts Knowledge/Believes  </pre>
-  <code>-p</code> is "recursive" this way you can create the parent and child directories at the same time.
+  <code>-p</code> is "recursive".
+This way you can create the parent and child directories at the same time.
 </details>
 <br/>